microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Update-WinGetPackage.md

 This command searches the packages installed on your system and installs a newer version of the matching WinGet package.
 The command includes parameters to specify values used to search for packages in the configured sources.
 By default, the command searches all sources.
 By default, all string-based searches are case-insensitive substring searches.
-Wildards are not supported.
+Wildcards are not supported.
 You can change the search behavior using the **MatchOption** parameter.

 ## EXAMPLES